Last Volunteer Musings

 And the rhubarb photo?
 I loved to be asked to go harvest some rhubarb.
 It was nice to be outside.
 It was fun to yank the plants and chop off the huge leaves.
 And it was really fun to wash, chop, and make the compote.
 Rhubarb season is waning so I’ll have to wait till next year to make compote at home but you KNOW I will.
 The taste is sure to bring back fond memories.

 The cross picture is from the Abbey Museum.
 I did finally get to do the audio tour.
 I passed the crosses in front of the abbey every day.
-But these in the museum were the older ones and somehow feel more precious.
+But these in the museum were the older ones and somehow felt more precious.
 I often thought while I was walking the grounds of the monks who lived on Iona before me.
 I wondered if I was having memories or maybe just feelings of what it was like to illustrate the scriptures they were working on.
+I am so glad to have had time to draw in the Abbey library while I was there.
+I also have a lot of photos I can use as source material as I continue to draw from my Iona time.

 Purple hair again at last!
 I missed Rod.
 I also missed getting my haircut!
-The first morning I was home I had an appointment to get cut and colored.
+The first morning I was home I had an appointment to get cut and re-purpled.
 Ahhh, that’s better.
 Business opportunity for anyone willing to try: hair salon on Iona!
 You’d make a mint.
+No one on the island has this business.
+Just sayin…

 The veg photos are from the Thursday farmers’ market at home.
 I haven’t been much since the pandemic.
 But I was back and delighted.
 I bought fresh eggs!
 Iona has ruined me for many store bought things.
 I also am happy to be calling courgette zucchini again.
 Sheesh.